 How long will your Chromebook receive software updates?
-This is a crucial question.

 And there is an easy way to find the answer.

 Open the Settings app.
 Click About Chrome OS and then Additional details.
 You will see your Chromebook’s update schedule here.
-In addition, you will see the month and year when you will stop receiving software updates and security updates.
+In addition, you will know the month and year when you will stop receiving software updates and security updates.

 3. Increase or decrease screen resolution using keyboard shortcut

 Yes, you can go to Settings > Device > Display to change your Chromebook’s screen resolution.

 Here is a quicker way to manage your Chromebook’s screen resolution.
 Use the keyboard shortcut CTRL + SHIFT , and then + (plus) to increase or – (minus) to decrease screen resolution.